Technocracy movement: Technocracy vs. socialism

 Howard Scott believed that there was distinction between technocracy and socialism.
-He's made the provocative statement — "As far as technocracy's ideas are concerned.
+He made the provocative statement: "As far as technocracy's ideas are concerned.
 We're so far left that we make communism look bourgeois."
-Scott also criticized communism as "not being radical enough," as every socialist country still used the price system.
-Howard Scott has also said "the red technocrats" during a meeting; further solidifying that technocracy while not socialism was on the left.
+Scott also criticized communism as "not being radical enough", as every socialist country still used the price system.
+Howard Scott has also said "the red technocrats" during a meeting, further solidifying that technocracy, while not socialism, was on the left.